bradhowes/AUv3Template/README.md

 This is full-featured AUv3 effect template for both iOS and macOS platforms.
 When configured, it will build an app for each platform and embed in the app an app extension containing the AUv3 component.
-The apps are designed to load the component and use it to demonstrate how it works by playing a sample audio file and routing it through the effect.
+The apps are designed to load the AUv3 component and use it to demonstrate how it works by playing a sample audio file and routing it through the effect.

 Additional features and info:

-* uses an Objective-C++ kernel for audio sample manipulation in the render thread
+* Uses an C++ kernel for audio sample manipulation in the render thread
-* provides a *very* tiny Objective-C interface to the kernel for access with Swift
+* Provides a *very* tiny Objective-C (Objective-C++) wrapper for access to the kernel in Swift
-* uses Swift all UI and all audio unit work not associated with rendering
+* Uses Swift for all UI and all audio unit work not associated with rendering

 The code was developed in Xcode 12.4 on macOS 11.2.1.
 I have tested on both macOS and iOS devices primarily in GarageBand, but also using test hosts on both devices as well as the excellent